fassko/fassko.github.io/_posts/2019-11-26-graphql-subscriptions.md

   let httpTransport = HTTPNetworkTransport(url: URL(string: "http://messaging.app/graphql")!)
 ```

-A split network transport to allow the use of HTTP Transport and WebSocket transport protocols.
-That allows us to avoid any potential issues of having multiple client objects.
+A split network transport allows the use of HTTP Transport and WebSocket transport protocols.
+That enables us to avoid any potential issues of having multiple client objects.

 ```swift
   let splitNetworkTransport = SplitNetworkTransport(